JoshH265/twitter-scraper-reply-bot/README.md

 Current plan is upgrade search function/figure out a way to make it more efficient and allow more specific searches.

 Then look into creating other features such as tracking followers for specific profiles

+Need to install selenium for it to run